anschnapp/move-less/README.md

 The idea is that you fold the space between your line and the target destination and then jump to the target position.

-To archive this there is a so called move-less-mode which you can enter by typing <leader>m.
+To archive this there is a so called move-less-mode which you can enter by typing LEADER+m.
 If you want to remap the setting you can just create a mapping which calls the function MoveLessMode.

 If you are in the move-less mode you can navigate like the following: